AztecProtocol/docs-2/docs/pages/protocol-architecture/circuits.md

 What kind of extra rules / checks does a rollup need, to enforce notions of private states and private functions?
 Stuff like:

-- "Perform state reads and writes using new tree structures which prevent tx linkability" (see [indexed merkle tree](../storage/indexed_merkle_tree.mdx).
+- "Perform state reads and writes using new tree structures which prevent tx linkability" (see indexed merkle tree section).
 - "Hide which function was just executed, by wrapping it in a zk-snark"
 - "Hide all functions which were executed as part of this tx's stack trace, by wrapping the whole tx in a zk-snark"